mo7mmed77/Traffic-Signs-Classifier/README.md

 ####  Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
+![alt text][image2]
-It is a bar chart showing how the data images represented in each class of the traffic sign.
+This is a bar chart showing how the data images represented in each class of the traffic sign.
 For some classes the number of image are high which will result in high accuracy prediction for that class.

 ![alt text][image1]